Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 Keeping Up

 One obvious example was the original wrought iron railing along Kingsessing Ave.
-When a section was destroyed, if it was replaced at all it was with chain link fencing, as shown here.
+When a section was destroyed, if it was replaced at all it was replaced with chain link fencing, as shown here.
 In another case, along 61st Street it wasn’t entirely vandalism but a tree that was allowed to grow and eventually helped to enable entry.

 Without walls as a deterrent, people who wanted to do bad things found a convenient place to do them.
 Gravestones were toppled, monuments and mausoleums were desecrated.
 It became a haven for drug dealing, prostitution, and the dumping of trash, mattresses, tires, and even cars.